bernhard2202/ir-index-server/README.md

 The project is implemented in Java and you will need a Java Runtime Environment (1.8)to run it.

 See ./manual for documentation.

+(I do lack time to properly maintain and update this project, but feel free to contribute and make PR.)